 @resumegenius Are you interested in an open position at your current company? 💼 Make sure to apply the right way by following these tips and steps. 🔸 For more tips on how to apply for an internal position and a cover letter example, check out our article and in-depth YouTube video here: resumegeniusDOTme/application-for-internal-position #careeradvice #jobsearchtips #jobsearching #internalposition #interviewtips #coverletter ♬ original sound – Resume Genius | Career Advice

-To write your own, follow these five steps and show your employer you’re qualified for that role change.
+To write your own, follow these five steps and show your employer you’re qualified for your target role.

-If you’re going through the formality of writing a cover letter, it’s important to make sure you get the structure and formatting down to give a professional impression.
+When writing a cover letter for an internal position, it’s important to use a polished structure and formatting to give the hiring manager a professional impression.

 Here’s what you need on the page: